-Both Autosweep and Easytrip are prepaid accounts, which may be reloaded near real-time using several methods.
+These two are prepaid accounts, which may be reloaded near real-time using several methods.
 These may be via 7-11 convenience stores, online banking, or payments via e-money apps (for a minimal “convenience fee”).
 Both also have online inquiry access much like online banking sites.

 For easy reference, you may bookmark or download their respective online inquiry sites below.
-Tip: You may make do with just visiting the web-based inquiry using your preferred browser so you won’t have to download just for once-in-a-blue-moon balance inquiries. 🙂

 Where to use which?

 It used to be the case that these RFIDs were only usable on select expressways.
 Nowadays, pretty much all of the expressways accept payment using RFID!
 Be aware though because some can accept both RFIDs, and some are yet to accept both.